rhel-labs/learn-katacoda/crypto-policy/step4.md

 </pre>

-Now that a new SSL certificate has been created using a larger public key, it complies with the encryption security level of 128 bit required by the FUTURE cryptographic policy.
+Now that a new SSL certificate has been created using a larger public key, it complies with the requirements of the  FUTURE cryptographic policy.

 > **NOTE:** It is recommended practice to use Certificate Authority (CA) issued certificates.
 If you were using a certificate from a Certificate Authority,